-For a variety of applications involving the control of ion beam size and current, NEC manufacture three basic models of slits systems, with variations of each model.
+For a variety of applications involving the control of ion beam size and current, NEC manufacture three basic models of beam-defining slit systems, with variations of each model.
 Each model varies in beam power capabilities and geometries.

-The slit element assemblies utilize all metal seals to the slit housing and motion is transmitted to the elements through stainless steel welded bellows.
-The beam aperture material and the slit elements are either molybdenum or tantalum.
-This greatly limits neutron production from light ion beams while providing high temperature tolerance.
+The slit element assemblies utilize all metal seals to the slit housing, with motion transmitted to the elements through stainless steel welded bellows.
+The beam aperture material and the slit elements are either molybdenum or tantalum, greatly limiting neutron production from light ion beams while providing high temperature tolerance.
 Custom element materials are also available upon request.

-There are three models of slits, with various versions of each model.
+NEC produces three standard models of slits, with various configurations and options for each model.
 Below is a brief description of each model.

 |Model||Beam Power Rating||Maximum aperture||Features|